Daniel-P-Lima/Daniel-P-Lima.github.io/_posts/2024-10-15-binary-tree.md

 - Every tree has a height or depth, which is the longest distance from the root to a leaf node.
 - Note that a node in a binary tree is entirely different from a node in a linked list.

-Recursion is extremely important for binary trees.

-## Traversal Strategies
+# Traversal Strategies
-There are various ways to traverse a binary tree, but all of them must visit every node in the tree.

-This is where recursion plays its most crucial role, being the main mechanism for traversing the tree.
+Traversing a binary tree means visiting every node in a specific order.
+Recursion is commonly used due to the tree's recursive nature.

-### Pre-order Traversal
+## Pre-order Traversal
-An algorithm with the following steps:
-1. Visit the root of the tree (**imagine this as a `print()` statement**).
+1. Visit the root node.
-2. Traverse the left subtree (**this is where recursion begins**).
+2. Traverse the left subtree recursively.
-3. Traverse the right subtree.
+3. Traverse the right subtree recursively.
 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/binary_tree_pre.png" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>

-### In-order Traversal
+## In-order Traversal

 An algorithm with the following steps:
 1. Traverse the left subtree.
 2. Visit the root of the tree.
 3. Traverse the right subtree.

-**This algorithm is equivalent to displaying the numbers in ascending order.**
+**This traversal results in nodes being visited in ascending order in a binary search tree.**
 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/binary_tree_in.png" class="img-fluid rounded z-depth-1" %}